aquawius/dracula-typora-theme/readme.md

 ## Note

-- The default font is changed to [Cascadia Code](https://github.com/microsoft/cascadia-code).
-(If download!)
+- The default font is changed to [Cascadia Code NF / Cascadia Code](https://github.com/microsoft/cascadia-code) (Already includes woff2 font in dracula folder.).
+In theory, there is no need to install Cascadia Code manually.
+- Cascadia Code's `Nerd Font` is used by default.
 - Changed the `h1-h6` title size.
 - Keep origin Dracula color series.